-Practitioner category refers to the

-labour classification of the service

-provider delivering the Service Contact.
+Practitioner category refers to the labour classification of the service provider delivering the Service Contact.
 Practitioners should be assigned to the code that best describes their role for which they are engaged to deliver services to clients.

-with each practitioner assigned a code that is unique within the organisation.
-The options for practitioner category
+Practitioners are registered in the PMHC MDS by Provider Organisations, with each practitioner assigned a code that is unique within the organisation.
+The options for practitioner category are: